 Their relationship has had its ups and downs, but hasn’t any?
-Rachel & Savannah’s session is full of warmth and love and it’s been captured perfectly by Jose Melgarejo.
+Rachel and Savannah’s session is full of warmth and love.
+Jose Melgarejo perfectly captured them.

 Words by Savannah

 To say that Rachel and I met at the perfect times in our lives would be a lie.
 I had just started my first year as a 6th grade Language Arts teacher, and Rachel was in her final semester at Salisbury University.
 We barely had time to think, let alone date.
 I can tell you with 100% honesty that I have no idea what made me ask Rachel out on a date.
-Maybe it was the fact that I never in a thousand years thought she would actually say yes, but for whatever reason, all it took was four simple words and one date for us both to realise that the jam-packed lives we both thought we were living, still had space for just a little more adventure.
+Maybe it was the fact that I never in a thousand years thought she would actually say yes.
+But for whatever reason, all it took was four simple words and one date for us both to realize that the hectic lives we both thought we were living still had space for just a little more adventure.

 Once the conversation started, it didn’t stop.
-Rachel had asked for the drink menu while I was in the bathroom, so when I saw her looking at what I thought was the check, I snatched it from her only to realise it wasn’t the check.
-We both cracked up thankfully but it didn’t help to calm my nerves.
+Rachel had asked for the drink menu while I was in the bathroom.
+So when I saw her looking at what I thought was the check, I snatched it from her only to realize it wasn’t the check.
+We both cracked up, thankfully, but it didn’t help to calm my nerves.

 Before we knew it, hours had passed, people had come and gone, and our food was finished.
-Not wanting to leave yet, but running out of excuses to stay I asked the waitress for our check and figured we would call it a night.
-To my surprise, Rachel asked if I wanted to go to a local bar, where one of her friends was working.
-As the hours passed the conversation only continued and by the time the night ended we had already made plans to see each other again.
+Not wanting to leave yet, but running out of excuses to stay, I asked the waitress for our check and figured we would call it a night.
+To my surprise, Rachel asked if I wanted to go to a local bar, where one of her friends worked.
+As the hours passed, the conversation only continued, and by the time the night ended, we had already made plans to see each other again.

-Less than a week later I was sitting on the couch in Rachel’s apartment in Salisbury… Rachel sat two whole couch cushions away and the conversation that flowed so easily a few days before came to a grinding halt.
-The hours that flew by before were now creeping by as I sat there trying to understand the show “Workaholics” that was playing on TV.
+Less than a week later, I was sitting on the couch in Rachel’s apartment in Salisbury.
+Rachel sat two whole couch cushions away.
+And the conversation that flowed so easily a few days before came to a grinding halt.
+The hours that flew by before were now creeping by as I sat there trying to understand the show “Workaholics” playing on TV.

 Already, in the house-buying process when we met, Rachel and I would joke about her just moving in with me after she graduated from college in December.
-What started as a joke turned into reality when we moved into our first house on March 29th, 2018.
-Less than a week later I had convinced Rachel that her fur-child Piper needed a sister and we brought Millie, a Corgi/Tasmanian Devil mix, home.
+What started as a joke turned into reality when we moved into our first house on March 29, 2018.
+Less than a week later, I convinced Rachel that her fur-child Piper needed a sister, and we brought Millie, a Corgi/Tasmanian Devil mix, home.
 With a full house and a full heart, I didn’t think things could get much better, and then we met Jose.

-Rachel and I were nominated for a photoshoot that Jose was doing for same-sex couples, and when we found out we had been chosen, we immediately accepted his offer.
-Much like in any other situation in my life I was a big ball of awkwardness behind the camera.
+Rachel and I were nominated for a photoshoot that Jose was doing for same-sex couples.
+And when we found out we had been chosen, we immediately accepted his offer.
+Much like in any other situation in my life, I was a big ball of awkwardness behind the camera.
 Rachel, on the other hand, was a natural.
-Rachel and I knew that this was going to be an experience that we would cherish forever, but nothing truly prepared us for when Jose sent us the pictures from our shoot a few weeks later.
+Rachel and I knew that this would be an experience that we would cherish forever.
+But nothing truly prepared us for when Jose sent us the pictures from our shoot a few weeks later.

 Like any couple, we have our ups and downs.
-We have both experienced first-hand the negativity that comes from people who do not agree with our relationship, we argue, we fight, we cry, but most importantly above all else… we love.
+We have both experienced first-hand the negativity that comes from people who disagree with our relationship.
+We argue, we fight, we cry, but most importantly, above all else, we love.

-I think the most eye-opening thing for me along this adventure Rachel and I have been on is that when you love someone, when you truly love someone, you get through things.
-We build each other up, we are each other’s number one fans and cheering committee, and we are each other’s voice of reason.
+I think the most eye-opening thing for me along this adventure, Rachel and I have been on is that when you love someone, when you truly love someone, you get through things.
+We build each other up, we are each other’s number one fans and cheering committee.
+We are each other’s voice of reason.

 When everything seems to be crashing down, there will always be that little bit of peace and silence that we know we can find in each other.